encoredev/encore/docs/how-to/express-comparison.md

 ### Incrementally start using Encore's Backend Framework

 Once your application is deployed, gradually break out specific endpoints using the Encore's [API declarations](/docs/ts/how-to/express-comparison#apis) and introduce infrastructure declarations for databases and cron jobs etc. This will let Encore.ts understand your application and unlock all Encore.ts features.
+See the [Feature comparison](#feature-comparison) section below for Express.js examples and how to implement the equivalent in Encore.ts.

 For more thoughts on migrating an existing backend to Encore.ts, check out our [general migration guide](/docs/how-to/migrate-to-encore).
 You can also [join Discord](https://encore.dev/discord) to ask questions and meet fellow Encore developers.